MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-containers-enable-plan-eks.md

     :::image type="content" source="../media/tutorial-enable-containers-aws/containers-settings.png" alt-text="Screenshot of the settings for the Containers plan in the Defender for Cloud environment settings." lightbox="../media/tutorial-enable-containers-aws/containers-settings.png":::

     - Defender for Containers requires control plane audit logs to provide [runtime threat protection](../defender-for-containers-introduction.md#run-time-protection-for-kubernetes-nodes-and-clusters).
-To send Kubernetes audit logs to Microsoft Defender, set the toggle to **On**.
+To send Kubernetes audit logs to Microsoft Defender, set the toggle for that feature to **On**.
 To change the retention period for your audit logs, enter the required time frame.

         > [!NOTE]
         > If you disable this configuration, the **Threat detection (control plane)** feature is also disabled.
 Learn more about [feature availability](../supported-machines-endpoint-solutions-clouds-containers.md).